jtappa/dotfiles/README.md

 ## Setup auto signing in git

-To configure your Git client to sign commits by default for a local repository, in Git versions 2.0.0 and above, run `git config commit.gpgsign true`.
+[Follow instructions](https://docs.github.com/en/github/authenticating-to-github/about-commit-signature-verification) to set up a gpg signing key, add it to git, and add it to your .zshrc.

 To sign all commits by default in any local repository on your computer, run `git config --global commit.gpgsign true`.

 To store your GPG key passphrase so you don't have to enter it every time you sign a commit, we recommend using the following tools: